The Report page has 3 sections:

 Trend

-A positive trend (green icon) means that your retention is improving with time.
+A positive trend (indicated by a green icon) means that your retention is improving over time.

-A negative trend (red icon) means the retention is decreasing with time.
+A negative trend (indicated by a red icon) means that retention is decreasing over time.

-If you see a null trend (greyish icon with a slash) is because there's not enough data points yet to calculate the trend or it is not statistically significant.
+If you see a null trend (indicated by a grey-ish icon with a slash), it is because there are not enough data points yet to calculate the trend or it is not statistically significant.

-<aside> ☝🏽 In case you are interested we use Pearson correlation coefficient to calculate the trend.
+<aside> ☝🏽 In case you're interested, we use the Pearson correlation coefficient to calculate the trend.

 </aside>